tssa017/groupomania/README.md

 In a new terminal,

-4. Connect to your MySql database with this command:
+4. Connect to your MySql connection with this command:

 ```bash
 mysql -u <username> -p